-ORLANDO, Fla. — Psychologists say looking at how and why people commit suicide, although often morbid and disturbing, could be an important lesson for those who know someone who is suffering from depression.
+ORLANDO, Fla. — It shocked many last week when a 17-year-old student took her life at Lake Mary High School.
+What also surprised some was how she took her life.
+Psychologists say this information, although often morbid and disturbing, could become an important lesson for those who know someone who is suffering from depression.

 - SEE BELOW: Looking at the Numbers ▼

 - SEE BELOW: Watching for the Signs ▼